nazmulidris/ts-scratch/react-app-hooks-intro/README.md

 This `useEffect` hook is scoped to the `animator` variable, which is returned by `useState`.

-> This is similar functionality to `componentDidMount`, unmount, update, etc. However, there are
+> ⚠ This is similar to `componentDidMount`, unmount, update, etc. However, there are some _big_
-> some big differences.
-For example to mimic the functionality of `componentDidMount` you have to
-> pass a 2nd argument to `useEffect` which is either an empty array `[]` or some state variable that
-> doesn't really change.
-To watch for changes in some specific variables, you can pass them in that
-> array.
+> differences.
 >
+> - To mimic the functionality of `componentDidMount` you have to pass a 2nd argument to `useEffect`
+>   which is either an empty array `[]` or some state variable that doesn't really change.
+> - To watch for changes in some specific variables, you can pass them in that array.
+>
-> Read more about the difference between passing an empty deps array and passing nothing on this
+> 💡 Read more about the difference between passing an empty deps array and passing nothing on this
 > [SO thread](https://stackoverflow.com/a/58579462/2085356).

 If you want a hook to run on every single DOM render, then you can write something like this.